Ozy2022/tictactoe_game/README.md

   *  This simple friendly game as a web app with react.js is an amazing introduction to how the React library works
   *  How to customize and render the react component
-  *  How to configure the Jason file with the react extension
+  *  How to configure the json file with the react extension
   *  The deployment was by surge.sh website and its simple and free hosting